 This is because unlike other farmers, Manguben and her community’s water woes aren’t related to scarcity of water, but salinity of water.

 Her village of Dungar is located just off the coast of Gujarat, and though it receives a fair amount of rainwater, its proximity to the sea renders most of this water useless.
 Saltwater intrusion, where saline water moves into aquifers, contaminating it, leaves most of the water that would ordinarily be used for agriculture unusable.

 There are many factors like this that affect farmers, and just because there is adequate rainfall does not necessarily mean that agriculture will thrive—an angle that the government fails to recognise.

 As told to Ayesha Marfatia at Kisan Swaraj Sammelan, Ahmedabad (2018), by Manguben Khera.
-Ayesha is an analyst at India Development Review.
+Ayesha is an editorial associate at India Development Review.